 Circumstances that require requests for exception to be approved by a Dean of the Graduate Division include the following: 1) holding concurrent appointments totaling more than 75% in any semester; 2) serving as a GSI for a 200- or 300-level course; 3) serving as a GSI for more than ten semesters.
 (Office of the President policy prohibits a graduate student from being a GSI for more than 14 semesters).

-In order to promote equity among GSI placement, psychology graduate students applying for a GSI position must apply to a minimum of three positions (four, if applying to the PSYCH 1 ONLINE position).
+In order to promote equity among GSI placement, psychology graduate students applying for a GSI position must apply to a minimum of four positions (five, if applying to the PSYCH 1 ONLINE position).
 Please note: the PSYCH 1 ONLINE position is reserved first for GSIs with infants, or who are expecting.